parrt/cs601/projects/webmail.md

 * Deploy your server software by putting your jar in the `/opt/webmail` directory.

-* **Final submission of your project requires that you send instructor the public URL of your website.**
+* **Final submission of your project requires that you send the instructor the public URL of your website.**

 ## External libraries